paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Backed Candidate

 A `CandidateReceipt` along with all data necessary to prove its backing.
+This is submitted to the relay-chain to process and move along the candidate to the pending-availability stage.

 ```rust
 struct BackedCandidate {